 A dairy-free diet includes avoiding all or most dairy products including milk, butter, yoghurt, cheese, cream and ice cream.

-Unlike a vegan or plant-based diet, those on a dairy-free diet still eat other animal products such as meat and fish.
+Unlike a vegan or plant-based diet, a dairy-free still includes other animal products, such as meat, fish and eggs.

 Is a dairy-free diet healthy?

-While many people do see positive effects after eliminating dairy from their diet, that doesn’t make dairy products unhealthy.
+While many people do see positive effects after eliminating dairy from their diet, that doesn’t make dairy products inherently unhealthy.
 Dairy affects each person individually.
-Those who can tolerate dairy well don’t necessarily need to cut it out.
-In moderation, it can be very nutritious.
-Dairy foods are high in protein, an excellent source of Vitamin D and packed with calcium.
+Those who can tolerate dairy don’t need to cut it out—in moderation, minimally-processed dairy products are very nutritious.

-Ultimately, deciding to eat dairy or ditch dairy is a personal choice; and thankfully, a healthy and balanced diet is possible either way!
+Ultimately, with the exception of intolerances and allergies, deciding whether to eat dairy or ditch dairy is a personal choice.
+Thankfully, a healthy and balanced diet is possible either way.

 For a deeper insight into dairy vs dairy-free, we’d recommend reading ‘Dairy: Is it good or bad for you?’ by Precision Nutrition.